 - Appliances, such as dishwashers, disposals, ovens, microwaves, and sprinkler systems

-New home buyers can certainly skip the home inspection stage, as can any other homebuyer.
-The risk in this is that unknown issues with the home could crop up after move-in, when it’s too late for the builder to fix it (and pay for it).
+New homebuyers can skip the home inspection stage.
+The risk is that unknown issues with the home could crop up after you move in, when it’s too late for the builder to fix them (and pay for them).

 Make sure your builder has a warranty in place if you decide to skip an inspection on your new home.
-This can protect you in the event something goes wrong after you’ve closed.
-These warranties usually last from one to ten years, depending on the type of workmanship or materials issue.
+This can protect you if something goes wrong after you’ve closed.
+These warranties often last from one to 10 years.
+It depends on the type of workmanship and materials.

 The Bottom Line

-Remember, don’t judge a book by its cover.
-Just because a new home may look flawless to the naked eye doesn’t mean it’s perfect below the surface.
-Calling in a qualified home inspector can ensure you’re making the best decision for your family and your finances.
+Don’t judge a book by its cover.
+A new home may look flawless to the naked eye, but this doesn’t mean it’s perfect below the surface.
+Calling in a qualified home inspector can ensure that you’re making the best decision.